ansys/allie-sharedtypes/README.md

-# PyConv Shared types
+# AllieFlowKit Shared types
-Shared types used in the PyConv project
+Shared types used in the AllieFlowKit project